 At St. Edmund’s, our mathematics teaching is underpinned by a maths mastery approach, a product of extensive research into the highly successful teaching practice in Singapore and Shanghai, an approach we have been supported with by the London Southwest Maths Hubs since 2019.

-Our teaching is structured in well-paced, small steps, which allow pupils to move at broadly the same pace.
-A whole class teaching approach is adopted, keeping the class working together, within no acceleration to new content.
+Our teaching is structured in well-paced, small steps based on the National Curriculum and Early Years Foundation Stage using the Mastery approach, which allow pupils to move at broadly the same pace.
+Whole class teaching is adopted, keeping the class working together, with no acceleration to new content.
 This is to avoid superficial, surface learning and to foster a deep, secure understanding of all the concepts taught.

 Instead, children are encouraged to deepen their understanding by recognising patterns within the topic, make connections within and between topics, apply their learning to other areas of mathematics, and to present their reasoning using appropriate mathematical terminology.
 The learning needs of every child are addressed through careful questioning and appropriate, immediate intervention – this provides the necessary scaffolding or challenge for all.